Difference Between Ah and Wh batteries – A Simplified Guide

 1200Wh / 60W= 20 hours

 But what if you have more than one battery?
 No problem.
-Add up the Wh of each battery to get the total for your battery bank.
+Add up the Watt hours of each battery to get the total for your battery bank.

 As for how many watt-hours you need, that depends on what you’re trying to power.
 Each device or appliance you use will have its power (watts), the rate at which it uses energy.
 You can figure out how many watt-hours you need by adding up the wattage of everything you want to power and how long you’ll be using them.
 You can use my off-grid solar calculator to do this for you.

-Ampere-hours, or Ah, is a measure of how much current a battery can deliver over time.
+Ampere-hours, Ah, or battery capacity is a measure of how much current a battery can deliver over time.
 It’s like the speedometer in your car, telling you how fast you’re going.

-Here’s an easy way to understand it: If a battery has a capacity of 1Ah, it means it can deliver a current of 1 ampere for one hour.
-Or, it could provide 0.5 amperes for two hours, 2 amperes for half an hour, and so on.
-The total energy delivered is the same, but the “speed” at which it’s delivered can vary.
+Here’s an easy way to understand it: If a battery has a capacity of 1Ah, it means it can discharge a current of 1 ampere for one hour.
+Or, it could discharge 0.5 amperes for two hours, 2 amperes for half an hour, and so on.
+The total energy discharged is the same, but the “speed” at which it’s delivered can vary.

 So, if a device needs 2 amperes of current to run, a 1Ah battery could power it for half an hour.
 A 2Ah battery could power it for one hour, a 4Ah battery for two hours, and so on.